Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

 In this section, we complete the proof of the first main result of this paper, Theorem~\ref{thm:main}.
-Thanks to Proposition~\ref{prop:Frostman} and the fact that the visible boundary is closed, it suffices to show that $\bigcup_k P_k$ is a subset of $\Omega_{z_0}(c) \cap \partial \Omega$ for some $c\geq 1$.
-See Definition~\ref{def:P-infty} for the construction of the sets $P_k$.
+Thanks to Proposition~\ref{prop:Frostman} and the fact that the visible boundary is closed, it suffices to show that $\bigcup_k P_k$ is a subset of $\partial\Omega_{z_0}(c) \cap \partial \Omega$ for some $c\geq 1$.
+See Construction~\ref{def:P-infty} for the choice of the sets $P_k$.

 Take $w\in P_k$ for some $k\geq 0$.
-Then there is a point $z_w$ such that $w\in\partial B(z_w,\eta^kr)$ and $B(z_w,\eta^kr)\in \mathcal{W}_k^0$.
+Then there is a point $z_w$ such that $w\in\partial B(z_w,\eta^kr)$ and $B(z_w,\eta^kr)\in \mathcal{W}_k$.
 Joining $w$ to $z_w$ by a geodesic $\widetilde\gamma$, we have that for any $z$ along $\widetilde\gamma$,

 A similar argument to the above also tells us that if $B(x,\rho)\subset\Om$, $y\in B(x,\rho)$, and $\beta$ is a geodesic with end points $x,y$, then $\beta\subset \Om$ and for each point $z$ in $\beta$,